subvisual/blog/pages/posts/2015/10-october/65-shaping-a-school.md

 tags:
   - community
   - design
+intro: "The new edition of Creators School had unprecedented ambitions which required a profound rebrand.
+Before I get into details about the rebrand, let me introduce you briefly to the project."
 ---

 The new edition of Creators School had unprecedented ambitions which required a profound rebrand.
 Before I get into details about the rebrand, let me introduce you briefly to the project.